CloverEmilia/Chess-Challenge-SuperiorUI/README.md

 ## Features
 -Entirely reworked and unified UI

--Extremely simplified process for adding and playing bots (see the .txt in MyBot), featuring a codeless, infinitely scrolling bot selector
+-Extremely simplified process for adding (see the .txt in MyBot) and playing bots, feauturing a no-code-needed, infinitely scrolling duel-sided bot selector

+-Non-hanging fast-forward

--Tourneyment mode for automatically running round-robin style comparison of all currently installed bots
+-Tourneyment mode for automatically round-robin comparison of all currently installed bots

 -Stockfish evaluation bar (//see known issues)

--Overhauled save system, featuring bot uniqueness checks via hashing code, to automatically distinguish between old and new versions of bots
+-Overhauled save system, featuring bot uniqueness checks via hashing code, to automatically distinguish between old and new versions of bots (//not yet comparing uniqueness between bot names)

 -Material Difference UI (🤏that tiny thing with the pieces that have been taken)